holarissun/Prompt-OIRL/README.md

 ## 🚀 A Related Discussion on RLHF:
 Prompt-OIRL addresses the prompting problems in LLMs using an RLAIF approach.
-For readers who are also interested in RLHF and RLAIF, and in the intersection between RL and LLM research, we would refer to our related perspective paper discussing RL in LLM research:
+For readers who are also interested in RLHF and RLAIF, and in the intersection between RL and LLM research, we would refer to our related positioning paper discussing RL in LLM research:
 [RL in the Era of LLMs: What is Essential?
 What is Needed?
 RLHF, Prompting, and Beyond.](https://arxiv.org/pdf/2310.06147.pdf)